 Both our seven-day Long Retreats and long weekend Open Mind retreats offer silent meditation, koan work, dharma talks, good food, and time for walking, resting, and creative practice.
 But they differ in important ways, and we encourage you to try both, or a little of everything.

-For information about specific upcoming retreats, visit our Retreats & Events page, or use our Retreat Planner to plan ahead:
+For information about specific upcoming retreats, visit the PZI Events Calendar, or use our Retreat Planner to plan ahead:

-PZI Long Retreats last seven days, and are based on the traditional Zen sesshin, but with more looseness, lightness, and humor than you might expect or have experienced in Zen practice.
-Each retreat is organized around a central koan or group of koans, which provide the frame and the richness for the week.
-There is sitting meditation beginning before dawn each day and in regular periods throughout the day, into the evening (25-minutes periods of sitting are punctuated by 5-minutes of walking meditation, or kinhin).
-There is a dharma talk each morning from one of the several Pacific Zen teachers in attendance, and one each night from John Tarrant.
-Talks are always followed by conversation about the koan and the practice.
-You also have the opportunity every day to meet with a teacher one-on-one.
-There is also work practice time, rest time, and lots of time for walking in the northern California hills.
+PZI Long Retreats last five to seven days, and are based on the traditional Zen sesshin, but with more lightness and ease than you might expect or have experienced in Zen practice.
+Retreats are often organized around a central koan or group of koans, which provide the frame for the week.
+There is sitting meditation beginning before dawn each day and in regular periods throughout the day, into the evening (25-minutes periods of sitting are punctuated by 5-minutes of walking meditation).
+There is a talk each morning from one of the several Pacific Zen teachers in attendance, and one each night, usually from John Tarrant.
+Talks are followed by conversation about the koan and the practice.
+You also have the opportunity to meet with a teacher one-on-one.
+There is also rest time, and lots of time for writing or reading or walking in the northern California hills.

 The silence and the companionship of a long retreat deepen your experience of koan work, and of your life.